 The goal of customer support, a subset of customer service, is to assist consumers in resolving any technical issues that may arise while using your product or service.
 The majority of customer support interactions are reactive and brief.

 Most customer support is found in SaaS (software as a service), IT, or eCommerce companies.
 Furthermore, not all businesses require customer service.
-While restaurants place a high value on customer service, they typically do not provide or need customer support because their patrons do not need technical assistance.
+While restaurants value customer service highly, they typically do not provide or need customer support because their patrons do not need technical assistance.Â

 Customer support agent responsibilities